Pelvic Floor Changes in Menopause: Why Physio Belongs in Your Plan

 When estrogen declines during menopause, the effects on pelvic floor tissue can be significant.
 A 2025 review in PubMed examining pelvic floor dysfunction in menopause describes how estrogen deficiency leads to muscle atrophy, reduced collagen in connective tissue, and thinning of the urogenital mucosa — resulting in urinary incontinence, pelvic organ prolapse, overactive bladder, and increased susceptibility to urinary tract infections.

 These changes don’t happen overnight, and they don’t affect every woman equally.
-But they are predictable — and the earlier they are addressed, the easier it is to maintain function and prevent progression.
+However, these changes are predictable.
+Addressing them early makes it easier to maintain function and prevent progression.

 Common Symptoms of Menopausal Pelvic Floor Changes